 This exhibit details the underwriters and policy limits.

 ACIG has developed a strategic alliance with Zurich Construction to jointly provide Contractor Controlled Insurance Programs (CCIPs) on both a blanket and project specific basis.
-Under this arrangement, ACIG underwrites the workers compensation and primary general liability with Zurich providing the umbrella/excess liability limits up to $15MM.
-Above this limit, Westchester Insurance Co. and Chartis Excess provide $60MM xs $15MM.
+Under this arrangement, ACIG underwrites the workers compensation and primary general liability with Zurich providing the umbrella/excess liability limits (along with other insurers) for a total $75MM limit.

-This program utilizes a pre-underwritten, project specific developed premium with broad coverages insuring the project owner, ACIG member and enrolled subcontractors.
-To date, we have insured 714 projects, totaling over $8.5BB in construction values.
+This program utilizes a pre-underwritten, project specific developed premium with broad coverages insuring the project owner, ACIG Member and enrolled subcontractors.
+To date, we have insured 872 projects, totaling over $10.6BB in construction values.

-More detailed information on the AZ Program is available upon request.
+More detailed information on the CCIP Program is available upon request.

 ACIG is rated “A” (Excellent) by A.M.
 Best Company.
 It has a Financial Size Category of “VIII” ($100-$250 million of policyholders’ surplus) and an outlook of "Stable."

-This organizational chart outlines the relationship of the entities.
+This organizational chart outlines the relationship of the insurance entities.